GithubSoftware1/image_classifier/README.md

-# image_classifier in your browser
+# Javascript image_classifier in your browser using TensorFlow

 ## Introduction
 This is a very simple image classifier.
 What is interesting about this particular one is the fact it is done in the browser.